lucaskraus/certificates/README.md

-# Certificates
+# Certifications and Certificates

-As certificações e certificados dos cursos e bootcamps concluídos ao longo da minha carreira.
+Certifications and certificates of courses and bootcamps completed throughout my career can be checked in this repository.